-If you get a flat tire while driving:

-- do not brake heavily.

-- gradually decrease the vehicle's speed.

-- hold the steering wheel firmly.

-- slowly move to a safe place on the side of the road.
+If you get a flat tire while driving, do not apply the brake heavily.
+Instead, gradually decrease your speed.
+Hold the steering wheel firmly and slowly move to a safe place on the side of the road.

-Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare is in use.
+Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare tire is in use.
 To restore the full functionality of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on the vehicle.

-Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensor, refer to Changing tires with TPMS in the Tires, Wheels and Loading chapter.
+Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.
 Replace the spare tire with a road tire as soon as possible.
+During repairing or replacing of the flat tire, have the authorized dealer inspect the TPMS sensor for damage.